jeremyButtler/find--Co-infections/README.md

   also found that version three does produce more consensuses with indels and may have a problem with false positives at deep read depths.
 One problem is that this is not a ground truth dataset and thus, we have no idea what the real answer is for any of these samples.
-  Also, version three was tested on default settings, which does not use Medaka.
-So, it is possible running version three with Medaka might improve the indel accuracy.

 ## Weaknesses: